VolumezTech/volumez/bicep/readme.md

 ## Customized resourcegroup deployment

 If you like to have more control of the deployment, use this to get started yourself.
-This is ideal as a starter for people with an **existing** environment; where you like to have the VMS in a seperate resource group, customize the size of your VMS and use an **existing** Virtual network.
+This is ideal as a starter for people with an **existing** environment; you like to have the VMS in a seperate resource group, customize the size of your VMS and use an **existing** Virtual network.

 The tenant_token parameter is needed for communication with the Volumez backend, you can find this information in your volumez Account panel under developer info.
 If you like to login to your VM, use the Bastion to connect; the default username is: volumezdemoUser

-Please note that the creation of a new Resource Group or New Virtual Network is **NOT** supported in this scenario.
+Please note that the creation of a new Resource Group or New Virtual Network is **NOT** supported in this scenario, you have to select an Existing Resource Group within the same region.

 ![alt text](./documentation/customized.png)
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FVolumezTech%2Fvolumez%2Ffeature%2Fbicep-azure%2Fbicep%2Fazuredeploy-custom.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FVolumezTech%2Fvolumez%2Ffeature%2Fbicep-azure%2Fbicep%2Fportal-uidefinitions%2FuiDefinition-custom.json)

+---

 ## Customization instructions